How To Have A Good Relationship With Your Spouse: 12 Ideas That Are Sure To Help You

 I say we should appreciate the highs and appreciate the lows.

 The lows give us a chance to improve and grow.
-The lows also cause you to more aware and much more appreciative of the highs.
+The lows also cause you to be more aware and much more appreciative of the highs.

 Don’t skate past the bad hoping to get to the good.
 Navigate your way through it all with your spouse at your side.